MLHale/CYBR8950/README.md

 #### Track 1: Student-team created projects
 In this track students will select a project from those projects pitched in the first week of class.
 Projects will be curated from students by Dr. Hale.

-#### Track 2: Industry partners or UNO organizations
+#### Track 2: Industry partners / Community or UNO organizations
 In this track students will select or be assigned an existing product or system to develop or evaluate.
-Projects may originate from external local companies or internal UNO organizations.
+Projects may originate from external local companies, internal UNO organizations, or external community partners.

 ### Project Milestones
 * [Capstone Pitches](./projects/pitch.md) - Due Jan.
 23 by class time.
 Submission on Canvas.